shimondoodkin/nodejs-mongodb-app/README.md

 for example
     app.sys
     app.phpjs
+    app.inflow

-the objects inside the app object
+objects inside the `app` object

     app.models
     app.pages // controllers
     app.route_urls

-//objects to clonbe and extend:
+//objects to clone and extend:
-    app.basicmodel // has function that simplify access to mongodb app.basicfields
+    app.basicmodel
+    app.basicfields

 it requires some effort to make this work because of many libraries not all of them included in gitmoduls also the documentation is not ready yet.